aryap1206/stock-analytics-dashboard/README.md

 # Stock Analytics Dashboard

 Hello!
-This is an fun, interactive web application for analyzing stock correlations, beta coefficients, and historical price charts.
+This is a fun, interactive web application for analyzing stock correlations, beta coefficients, and historical price charts.
 This is built with a Python Flask backend and a JavaScript frontend using Chart.js for visualizations.

 ## Features